microsoft/pxt-arcade/docs/courses/csintro3/functions/intro-problems.md

-# Problem Set: Intro
+# Problem Set: Intro to JavaScript Functions

-This section contains a number of selected problems for the Intro section.
+This section contains a number of selected problems for the Intro to JavaScript Functions section.

 It is recommended that you review the problems, and complete a few before moving on to the next section.